-In 1831, like nearly every standing building in Jerusalem at the time, the Tavern, as one of the larger and well-known buildings in the center of town, became a refuge and gathering place for local citizens during the Nat Turner Insurrection (arguably the most important event in the history of Southampton County).
-Vaughan's Tavern was also the headquarters for militia preparing to pursue Nat Turner and his followers.
+In 1831, like nearly every standing building in Jerusalem at the time, the Tavern, located on Lot 18 and owned by Samuel Blythe Kello and Henry Gurley, was one of the larger and well-known buildings in the center of town, became a refuge and gathering place for local citizens during the Nat Turner Insurrection (arguably the most important event in the history of Southampton County).
+Vaughan's Tavern, which was located on Lot 20, was also the headquarters for militia preparing to pursue Nat Turner and his followers.
 Vaughan himself endured in print and in public the wrath of those he sheltered.
 The Constitutional Whig newspaper of Richmond lambasted Vaughan by name over his treatment of Richmond militia and for overcharging the state for food and drink of the most base quality and poor hospitality while militiamen remained at his establishment.
 Mr. Vaughan submitted a bill of $800 to the state for his expenses and in doing so incurred, in the words of the newspaper, "...the severest punishment - the indignation of the public".

 However, there is more to the story: On Thursday, August 25, 1831, at 9 o'clock in the morning, the Richmond Dragoons, between 60 and 70 cavalrymen under Captain Randolph Harrison, rode into town.
 For six full days, the Dragoons would make their headquarters at Henry B. Vaughan's tavern and take some meals there, though they bedded down elsewhere.